Dalen Terry: High school career

-Terry is a native of Phoenix, Arizona and attended Corona del Sol High School in Tempe, Arizona where he played with teammates Alex Barcello and Saben Lee before transferring to Hillcrest Prep in Phoenix, playing alongside future Arizona basketball recruit Deandre Ayton.
-In two years at Hillcrest, Terry averaged 15.8 points, 7.4 rebounds, 10.3 assists, 3.7 steals, and 1.9 blocks per game.
-He played his AAU basketball Compton Magic with other Pac-12 players such as Johnny Juzang, Isaiah Mobley, Evan Mobley and Onyeka Okongwu.
+Terry is a native of Phoenix, Arizona, and attended Corona del Sol High School in Tempe, Arizona, where he played with teammates Alex Barcello and Saben Lee before transferring to Hillcrest Prep in Phoenix.
+In two years at Hillcrest, Terry averaged 15.8 points, 7.4 rebounds, 10.3 assists, 3.7 steals and 1.9 blocks per game.
+He played his AAU basketball for the Compton Magic with other Pac-12 players such as Johnny Juzang, Isaiah Mobley, Evan Mobley and Onyeka Okongwu.

 Recruiting

 Terry was a consensus four-star recruit in the 2020 class and the No. 46 overall player, according to 247Sports.
 On July 23, 2019, he committed to playing college basketball for Arizona, being the first commit in the 2020 class for Arizona.
 Terry had offers from Arizona State, Arkansas, California, Colorado, USC, Utah and Vanderbilt, among others.
 He was joined in the 2020 recruiting class by Bennedict Mathurin, Ąžuolas Tubelis and Kerr Kriisa among others to give Arizona the Number 7 overall recruiting class for 2020.